 On which platforms will Diablo 4 be released?

-According to what is known now, the game will come out to PlayStation 4, PC and Xbox One consoles.
-We can predict it will be come out to PlayStation 5 also Xbox Series X.
+According to what is known, the game will come out to PlayStation 4, PC, and Xbox One consoles for now.
+We can predict it will become out to PlayStation 5 also Xbox Series X.

-Before we move on to the release date of the game, let’s talk about the details that will attract some attention about the game.
+Before we move on to the game’s release date, let’s talk about the details that will attract the game’s attention.

 Diablo 4 Trailers and Gameplay